View the conference rooms map

 |

-Gender Norms 3: Stereotypes and Social Attitudes
+Gender Norms 3: Agency, Kinship and Son Preference

 |

-Gendered Violence 3: Prevention and Economic Mechanisms
+Gendered Violence 3: Media, Motherhood and Higher Education

 |

-Health 4: Healthcare Access and Utilisation
+Health 3: Healthcare Access and Utilisation

 |